solutionforest/Inspirecms-core/docs/core/Routing.md

 1. Edit the content item in the admin panel
 2. Navigate to the "URL & Routing" section
-3. Enter your custom route in the "Custom URL" field
+3. Enter your custom route in the "Path" field
 4. Save the content

 ### Route Constraints